nguyenduylinhqbu/Fire-Classification/README.md

 * Clone this repository.

-* Download fire datasets by following the instructions below and out into "Dataset" folder.
+* Download fire datasets by following the instructions below and put into "Dataset" folder.

 ## Datasets
 * We provide 6 datasets
   * FireNet